ClacksterWorks/kicad-project-template/docs/images/README.md

-# PCB
+# Images

-KiCAD project files can be found here.
+Image files can be found here.
 Change this document as needed.